microsoft/hlsl-specs/proposals/0029-cooperative-vector.md

 # Cooperative Vectors

-Cooperative Vectors is the name used for announcing this feature.
+Cooperative Vectors is the overall name for this feature, though it doesn't appear in code:

 In HLSL, DXIL and D3D, Cooperative Vectors are defined as Matrix Vector operations under the umbrella of a Linear Algebra namespace.
 E.g. `dx::linalg::` MatVec operations in HLSL,